bvibber/mtpng/readme.md

 # State

 Creates correct RGB and RGBA files; no support for indexed yet.
-Reasonably optimized for large files, but needs work for small files.
+Performs well on large files, but needs work for small files.
 No API stability yet!

+# Goals

+Performance:
+* ☑️ MUST be faster than libpng when multi-threaded
+* ☑️ SHOULD be as fast as or faster than libpng when single-threaded

+Functionality:
+* MUST support all standard color types and depths
+* ☑️ MUST support all standard filter modes
+* ☑️ MUST compress within a few percent as well as libpng
+* MAY achieve better compression than libpng, but MUST NOT do so at the cost of performance
+* ☑️ SHOULD support streaming output
+* MAY support interlacing

+Compatibility:
+* MUST have a good Rust API
+* MUST have a good C API
+* ☑️ MUST work on Linux x86, x86_64
+* MUST work on Linux arm, arm64 (untested)
+* ☑️ SHOULD work on macOS x86_64
+* ☑️ SHOULD work on Windows x86, x86_64
+* SHOULD work on Windows arm, arm64 (untested)

 # Performance